nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Instruction:

-1. Type the command `find` with the `KEYWORD` which might be found in the name of the task that the user is looking for.(eg. `find read` to find  the task 'todo reading')
+1. Type the command `find` with the `KEYWORD` which might be found in the projectName of the task that the user is looking for.(eg. `find read` to find  the task 'todo reading')

-Outcome: List of tasks with the name containing the keyword will be shown.
+Outcome: List of tasks with the projectName containing the keyword will be shown.

 #### Giving a task a certain level of priority `prioritise `